No Labels: Arizona

 The Democratic Party of Arizona sued unsuccessfully in 2023 to prevent No Labels from recognition as a political party, with the ability to place candidates on the state ballot.
 As of the fall of 2023, over 15,000 Arizona residents had chosen to register their party affiliation as No Labels, more than the margin of victory in the 2020 presidential election in Arizona.
 By April 2025, over 36,000 Arizonans had registered as No Labels voters, making it the state's third largest party.

 After No Labels attained recognition, perennial candidate Richard Grayson opted to run under the No Labels banner.
 No Labels then sued the Arizona Secretary of State, Democrat Adrian Fontes, to prevent candidates it did not approve from running under the No Labels banner on its ballot line.
 U.S. District Court Judge John Tuchi ruled in No Labels' favor.
 However, Grayson qualified to run as a candidate for the U.S. House of Representatives in Alaska's at-large congressional district with the "No Labels" ballot label.

 In the 2025 special election in Arizona's 7th Congressional District, the Secretary of State permitted Grayson to run as a write-in candidate in the July 15 No Labels Party primary.
 Just four days before that primary, on July 11, 2025, the United States Court of Appeals for the Ninth Circuit reversed the District Court's 2024 opinion, saying that No Labels had no right to tell the Secretary of State to block anyone from filing for partisan office in the No Labels primary.
 Grayson won the primary with one write-in vote and advanced to the special general election.

 Also in July 2025, the new chair of the Arizona No Labels Party, former Phoenix Mayor Paul Johnson, announced that after the Ninth Circuit ruling, the state party, with nearly 40,000 members, would open itself up to independent candidates up and down the ballot.
 “We believe that an open primary and more people participating is to our advantage, and we’re going to look for candidates and for people who believe that, who believe civility matters, decency matters, and focusing on the big issues matter,” Johnson said.

 The national No Labels organization issued a statement that said, "No Labels has no ongoing involvement with the Arizona state party.
 A group of local Arizonans is leading this effort without any affiliation with No Labels.
 They will change the state party’s name and be responsible for all aspects of the state party’s operations moving forward."
+They chose the name Arizona Independent Party.